It’s no secret that social media can be an extremely effective marketing tool for businesses, and fitness centers are no exception.

 If you add digital signage to your gym, you can even highlight members’ social media posts in your fitness center.
 People will be excited to see themselves up on the TVs and you get the benefit of greater online exposure for your gym.

-6. Motivational quotes and images
+6. Motivational quotes and fitness inspiration photos

 A big part of reaching your fitness goals is maintaining enough motivation to continue working out and eating right over time.